DOME-Marketplace/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-1_0.md

 * multiple Credentials of the same type/doctype bound to different proofs, or
 * multiple Credentials of different types/doctypes bound to different proofs.

+A> DOME: We only support issuance of a single Credential of a specific type (the LEAR Credential for a given employee) with a given Access Token.

 Note: "type" and "doctype" are terms defined by individual Credential formats.
 For details, see (#format-profiles).

 The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request the following in the Batch Credential Response: